-Provides the advanced knowledge and skills for holistic health assessment within the context of advanced nursing practice.
+Provides advanced knowledge and skills for holistic health assessment in advanced nursing practice.
 This course emphasizes the collection, interpretation, and synthesis of relevant historical, genetic, biological, cultural, psychosocial, and physical data for the development of a comprehensive and holistic health assessment.
 Evidence-based practice concepts related to health promotion/disease prevention are addressed.